mica-92/addhana/content/blog/69-adulthood.md

 * Be aware of black-holes, you have an obsessive personality.

 * Don’t let the perfect be the enemy of the good.

+* Not all battles are worth fighting for, choose wisely.

+* Bring people together.

+* Always read as you would have to explain it.

+**last update July 14th, 2020**